11th October, 2019 | For_Influencers

 9. Photography, Copywriting and Creative Direction

 If you’re a social media influencer and want to start monetizing your influence, here are 9 ways you can start building a revenue from your work.
-Like any other creative, you should be compensated for your work, especially when it benefits someone else, so employ a range of these strategies to build multiple revenue streams as a social media influencer.
+Like any other creative, you should be compensated for your work, especially when it benefits someone else, so employ a range of these strategies to build multiple revenue streams and create your dream job as an influencer.